Congo Free State: Leopold's rule

 Leopold no longer needed the façade of the association, and replaced it with an appointed cabinet of Belgians who would do his bidding.
 To the temporary new capital of Boma, he sent a governor-general and a chief of police.
 The vast Congo Basin was split up into 14 administrative districts, each district into zones, each zone into sectors, and each sector into posts.
 From the district commissioners down to post level, every appointed head was European.
-However, with little financial means the Free State mainly relied on local elites to rule and tax the vast and hard-to-reach Congolese interior.
+With little financial means, the Free State mainly relied on local elites to rule and tax the vast and hard-to-reach Congolese interior.

 In the Free State, Leopold exercised total personal control without much delegation to subordinates.
 African chiefs played an important role in the administration by implementing government orders within their communities.
-Throughout much of its existence, however, Free State presence in the territory that it claimed was patchy, with its few officials concentrated in a number of small and widely dispersed "stations" which controlled only small amounts of hinterland.
+Throughout much of its existence, Free State presence in the territory that it claimed was patchy, with its few officials concentrated in a number of small and widely dispersed "stations" which controlled only small amounts of hinterland.
 In 1900, there were just 3,000 Europeans in the Congo, of whom only half were Belgian.
 The colony was perpetually short of administrative staff and officials, who numbered between 700 and 1,500 during the period.

 Leopold pledged to suppress the east African slave trade; promote humanitarian policies; guarantee free trade within the colony; impose no import duties for twenty years; and encourage philanthropic and scientific enterprises.
 Beginning in the mid-1880s, Leopold first decreed that the state asserted rights of proprietorship over all vacant lands throughout the Congo territory.
-In three successive decrees, Leopold promised the rights of the Congolese in their land to native villages and farms, essentially making nearly all of the CFS terres domaniales (state-owned land).
-Leopold further decreed that merchants should limit their commercial operations in rubber trade with the natives.
+In three successive decrees, Leopold promised the rights of the Congolese in their land to local villages and farms, essentially making nearly all of the CFS terres domaniales.
+Leopold further decreed that merchants should limit their commercial operations in rubber trade with the locals.
 Additionally, the colonial administration liberated thousands of slaves.

 Four main problems presented themselves over the next few years.